ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 Time: 333.891 ms
 ```

-Now, let’s check the performance of querying data of doctors from India that have taken the vaccine with the following command:
+Now, let's check the performance of querying data of doctors from India that have taken the vaccine with the following command:

 ```sql
 EXPLAIN ANALYZE